-Market risk exists where significant changes in government bond prices affect the value of the Portfolio's financial instruments.
+Market risk exists where significant changes in local and foreign government bond prices will affect the value of the Portfolio's financial instruments.
 The investment mandate indicates that the Portfolio is passively managed and as a result the management of market risk is not possible.